tuommii/gojastin/README.md

 Gojastin is a server measuring times between requests: https://timer.miikka.xyz/

->  Challenge where i got inspiration for this project was fun, but validation for solutions seemed far more interesting, so I decided try to do my own *Proof of Concept*.
+>  Challenge where i got inspiration for this project was fun, but validation for solutions seemed far more interesting.
+So I decided try to do my own *Proof of Concept*.
 You can read challenge subject [here](https://github.com/hivehelsinki/remote-challs/tree/master/chall03).
 WIP.

 ## Features
 - [x] Live demo